-After the completion of the programme, students will be able to fulfil the needs of organizations to develop their activities in providing a safe working environment through the following:
+After the completion of the programme, students will be able to fulfill the needs of organizations to develop their activities in providing a safe working environment through the following:

 - 1. Identify and eradicate risks and hazards to attain zero accident industry - 2.
 Develop and knowledge to use software for toxic release scenarios - 3.
-Research, analyse and purpose the changes which an organization needs to make to exploit this knowledge for a comfortable, safe and occupational disease free environment - 4.
+Research, analyses and propose the changes which an organization needs to make to exploit this knowledge for a comfortable, safe and occupational disease free environment - 4.
 Design various parameters with respect to hazard free and environment friendly in the operation of process systems - 5.
 Inspect and Investigate the hazardous situations and take preventive measures - 6.
-Manage and Control emergency situations - 7.
-Implementation of current safety and environment standards such as OHSAS and ISO
+Manage, Control of emergency situations and provide practical solution of safety problems. - 7.
+Implementation of current safety and environment standards such as OHSAS and ISO - 8.
+Understand the impact of health safety and environment solution on productivity.